grantjenks/python-sortedcontainers/docs/introduction.rst

     True

-Adding and removing elements works the same as with the SortedList container although position-specifying updates are not permitted.Unlike the built-in set type, SortedSet has full indexing support for :ref:`set[index]<SortedSet.__getitem__>` and :ref:`del set[index]<SortedSet.__delitem__>` operations.
+Adding and removing elements works the same as with the SortedList container although positional updates are not permitted.
+Unlike the built-in ``set`` type, SortedSet has full indexing support for :ref:`set[index]<SortedSet.__getitem__>` and :ref:`del set[index]<SortedSet.__delitem__>` operations.